-Prerequisite: MADT.201, 202, and 204, or consent of the Chair in consultation with the instructor.
+Prerequisite: MADT202, plus 6 additional credits of 200-level studio courses.
 This course focuses on the development of a studio practice that integrates the techniques, technologies, theories, methods, histories and contemporary practices of Video art and Sound Art.
 Building upon the fundamentals taught in MADT.202, students can engage in wide range of creative video and sound practices from technical, aesthetic, and conceptual perspectives and may supplement their knowledge with a variety of in-class demos, workshops, and independent research.
 Students will utilize a range of digital technologies in the competent production, post-production and presentation of their works.
 Students are encouraged to work collaboratively when appropriate.